liferay/liferay-docs/discover/deployment/articles/01-deploying-liferay/10-installing-elasticsearch.markdown

 can still increase performance by running Elasticsearch in a separate, individually tunable JVM on the same box.

-Before installing Elasticsearch, refer to the [Preparing to Install Elasticsearch](/discover/deployment/-/knowledge_base/7-1/preparing-to-install-elasticsearch) for guidance on configuring the servers to properly support an Elasticsearch deployment.
+Before installing Elasticsearch, refer to
+[Preparing to Install Elasticsearch](/discover/deployment/-/knowledge_base/7-1/preparing-to-install-elasticsearch) for guidance on configuring the servers to support an Elasticsearch deployment properly.

 Installing Elasticsearch is pretty easy and takes only six steps: